soerensen3/pascal3d/readme.md

     * Garbage collector
     * Scenes that can be rendered separately
     * Instancing
-    * Properties will be saved automatically
+    * Properties are streamed from/to file automatically
 * Materials
-    * Base Materials with Blinn/Phong Shading
-    * Custom Shader Materials with GLSL
+    * Custom Shader Materials with GLSL (very basic)
-    * Node Based Materials using P3D Markdown with GLSL
+    * Node Based Materials
+        * You can define your own nodes in P3D Markdown with GLSL
+        * PBR and Blinn/Phong nodes
+        * Image based lightning - can be generated from environment maps on the fly
+        * Simple ocean shader
 * Graphical User Interface
     * A GUI similar to Lazarus' LCL
-* Bitmap and Native fonts
+* Prerendered bitmap texts and SDF fonts
     * Signed distance field for Bitmap Fonts
-    * Fonts can be easily converted to Bitmap Fonts
+    * TTF fonts can be easily converted to Bitmap Fonts
+    * Editor library for creating an IDE to edit p3d files
-* Works with OpenGL 2.1+
+* Works with OpenGL 2.1+ (Some functions like PBR need OpenGL 3.3)

 # Pascal3D License #